|

 Chab Kon Kleng is a game played by adults, with one player mimicking a protective hen and another player emulating a crow.
 The other participants act as chicks hiding behind the “hen,” and the “crow” tries to catch as many “chicks” as possible.

 Leak Kanseng is a circle game where one player holds a “Kanseng” (Cambodian towel), walks around the circle, and sings.
 While singing, the player secretly places the “Kanseng” behind one of the other players.
 The player must then jump up and pursue the one who now holds the “Kanseng.”
-If they don’t catch them, the game continues with the “Kanseng” passed to another player.
+If they miss them, the game continues with the “Kanseng” passed to another player.

 Bay Khom is a two-player game played in rural or urban areas.
 It involves ten holes in the shape of an oval dug into the ground.
 Small pearls, stones, or fruit seeds are used as game pieces.
-The objective is to strategically move these pieces between holes, with the player who accumulates the most beads emerging as the winner.
+The objective is strategically moving these pieces between holes, with the player who accumulates the most beads emerging as the winner.

-Breaking Pot is a popular game where thin clay pots with flour and a small price (usually something sweet) are hung on a rope between trees.
-The aim of the game is to smash one of the pots with a stick while blindfolded.
+The game aims to smash one of the pots with a stick while blindfolded.
 The player follows the direction of the screaming crowd and tries to find the right position to hit the pot.
 If the player hits the pot, there is a flour “shower” while the others already collect the sweets from the ground.

-FAQs: Cambodian New Year
+FAQs: Cambodian New Year 2024

 Do Cambodians celebrate Chinese New Year?